XInTheDark/mzbot-v2/README.md

 *Note: This project has been made open source a while ago.
 The source code is now openly available to any interested persons.
 We welcome all pull requests and issues.*

+This commit is merely to test the new 'Actions' system.
+If the system proves to be unreliable, then remove it.